 Here are a few examples of subscriptions you may be able to live without:

 - Gym membership: If you go to the gym every day, you may want to keep your membership.
 Go to the manager and ask about special offers to decrease what you’re paying.
 You can also shop around for better prices at other gyms — then take a better price offer to your current gym and ask for a decrease in your membership fee.
-Also check out these 8 ways to save on a gym membership.

 - Magazine subscription